 The RHNA is mandated by State Housing law as part of the periodic process of updating local housing elements.
 RHNA quantifies the need for housing in each jurisdiction during specified planning periods.
 SCAG is in the process of developing the 6th cycle RHNA allocation plan, which will cover the planning period October 2021 through October 2029.
 Communities use the RHNA in land use planning, to prioritize local resource allocation, and in deciding how to address identified existing and future housing needs resulting from population, employment, and household growth.
 The RHNA does not necessarily encourage or promote growth but rather requires communities to anticipate growth, so that collectively the region and subregion can grow in ways that enhances quality of life, improves access to jobs, promotes transportation mobility, and addresses social equity and fair share housing needs.
-However, as acknowledged in the City of Riverside's Comment letter to SCAG, "in the past, the region was only obligated to accommodate housing; now the region is essentially obligated to construct housing."
-(City of Riverside 2019) All cities and counties located in SCAG's jurisdiction are subject to the SCAG RHNA requirements.
-SCAG has proposed updated RHNA numbers for all Riverside County's 167,351177 units.
+All cities and counties located in SCAG's jurisdiction are subject to the SCAG RHNA requirements.
+SCAG has proposed updated RHNA numbers for all Riverside County's 167,177 units.
 The RHNA factors in the housing needs generated by universities in the region, including UCR.
-The RHNA is based upon projections from SCAG.
-As part of SCAG's Demographics and Growth Forecast, the following variables are used related to universities: